Frequently Asked Questions

 What is the difference between Chapter 7 Bankruptcy and Chapter 13 Bankruptcy?

-I heard the laws changed and you can’t file bankruptcy anymore.
+I heard the laws changed and you can not file bankruptcy anymore.
 Is that true?

 No. You can still file bankruptcy and, in fact the laws changed in 2005 and millions of people have filed bankruptcy since then and continue to do so.